-Course L1323: Topology
+Course L1323: Topology Course L1323: Topology

-Тур citation Section (small)
+Тур Recitation Section (small)

-Hrs/wk
+Hrs/wk 2

 СР 3

-Workload in Hours dependent Study Time 62, Study Time in Lecture 28
+Workload in Hours Independent Study Time 62, Study Time in Lecture 28

-Lecturer ozenten des Fachbereiches Mathematik der UHH
+Lecturer Dozenten des Fachbereiches Mathematik der UHH

 Language DE

 Cycle SoSe

 Content See interlocking course

 Literature See interlocking course

 Module M1556: Set Ti heory and Mathematical Logic

 Courses

 Title Set Theory and Mathematical Logic Set Theory and Mathematical Logic Typ Lecture Recitation Section (small) Hrs/wk 4 2 CP 6

 Module Responsible ,

 Admission Requirements

 Recommended Previous Linear Algebra

 Knowledge

 Educational Objectives After taking part successfully, students have reached the e following learning results

 Professional Competence

 Knowledge Students can describe basic concepts in Mathem the completeness theorem, the compactness th ordinal- and cardinal numbers and the axiom of cl Students can discuss logical connections betwee the help of examples.
 They know proof strategies and can reproduce the neorem and the Löwenheim-Skole hoice.
 They are able to explain the n these concepts.
 They are capat m theorems, Zerm m using appropriate elo-Fraenkel axioms, e examples.

 Skills Students can model problems in Mathematical Logic and in Set Theory with the help of the concepts studied in this course.
 Moreover, they are capable of solving them by applying established methods.
 Students are able to discover and verify further logical connections between the concepts studied in the course.
 For a given problem, the students can develop and execute a suitable approach, and are able to critically evaluate the results.

 Personal Competence Social Competence Autonomy Students are able to work together in teams.
-They are capable to use mathematics as a common language.
-In doing so, they can communicate new concepts according to the needs of their cooperating partners.
-Moreover, they can design examples to check and deepen the understanding of their peers.
-Students are capable of checking their understanding of complex concepts on their own.
-They can specify open questions precisely and know where to get help in solving them.
-Students have developed sufficient persistence to be able to work for longer periods in a goal-oriented manner on hard problems.
+They In doing so, they can communicate new concepts design examples to check and deepen the unders Students are capable of checking their understar precisely and know where to get help in solving the Students have developed sufficient persistence problems. s according to the needs of their containing of their peers.
+Inding of complex concepts on their nem. ooperating partners ecify open questions

 Workload in Hours Independent Study Time 186, Study Time in Lecture 84

 Credit points

 Course achievement

 Examination

 Examination duration and scale

 Assignment for the Following Curricula Technomathematics: Specialisation I. Mathematics: Elec tive Compulsory

-Course L2332: Set Theory and Mathematical Logic Тур Lecture Hrs/wk 4 СР Workload in Hours Independent Study Time 124, Study Time in Lecture 56 Lecturer Dozenten des Fachbereiches Mathematik der UHH Language DE Cycle SoSe Content Foundations of mathematical logic and model theory first order predicate logic Gödel's completeness theorem and compactness theorem Löwenheim-Skolem theorems Foundations of set theory & Zermelo-Fraenkel axioms Ordinal numbers and Cardinal numbers Axiom of choice & equivalent formulations Literature Heinz-Dieter Ebbinghaus, Einführung in die Mengenlehre.
+Course L2332: Set Theory and Mathematical Logic Тур Lecture Hrs/wk 4 СР 6 Workload in Hours Independent Study Time 124, Study Time in Lecture 56 Lecturer Dozenten des Fachbereiches Mathematik der UHH Language DE Cycle SoSe Content Foundations of mathematical logic and model theory first order predicate logic Gödel's completeness theorem and compactness theorem Löwenheim-Skolem theorems Foundations of set theory & Zermelo-Fraenkel axioms Ordinal numbers and Cardinal numbers Axiom of choice & equivalent formulations Literature Heinz-Dieter Ebbinghaus, Einführung in die Mengenlehre.

 Course L2333: Set Theory and Mathematical Logic

-Тур citation Section (small)
+Тур Recitation Section (small)

 Hrs/wk 2

 СР 3

 Workload in Hours Independent Study Time 62, Study Time in Lecture 28

 Lecturer Dozenten des Fachbereiches Mathematik der UHH

 Language DE

 Cycle SoSe

 Content See interlocking course

 Literature See interlocking course